ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 Branch `master` is the original Babel repo.
 You can start from here and try to reproduce the article.

-You can find the version modified in the branch `learning` of the repository [ULL-ESIT-PL/babel-tanhauhau](https://github.com/ULL-ESIT-PL/babel-tanhauhau/tree/learning)
+You can find the version I modified starting from `master` in the branch `learning`.

 ```sh
 ➜  babel-tanhauhau git:(learning) ✗ git diff --name-only master